DamienBAus/GitHub-Automation-with-PowerShell/README.md

 Also, you will have to tweak the paramters in the script for your setup (ie location of GitHub repository and GitHub Username).

-The Automatic Task that I run uses the following commant to execute (where $name is the name of the user running the script):
+The Scheduled Task that I run uses the following commant to execute (where $name is the name of the user running the script):

 Powershell.exe -File C:\Users\$name\Documents\GitHub\GitHub-Automation-with-PowerShell\commit_repos.ps1